openstack/openstack-ansible/doc/source/install-guide/configure-aodh.rst

   - Alows you to set alarms based on threshold evaluation for a collection of samples.

-Aodh on OSA requires a monogodb backend to be configured prior to running the aodh playbooks.
+Aodh on OSA requires a mongodb backend to be configured prior to running the aodh playbooks.
 The connection data will then need to be given in the ``user_variables.yml`` file (see section `Configuring the user data`_ below).